Djerba, Tunisia

 Another, already at the entrance to the nuclear room of the bimah, confirms this, keeps an eye on the actions of visitors and other needs of the temple, such as replacing the candles that he is responsible for keeping lit.

-Despite the superficial interest of most outsiders, given over to selfies without a yes, despite the relative youth of the temple, erected at the end of the XNUMXth century, the synagogue of El Ghriba is the oldest in Africa.
+Despite the superficial interest of most outsiders, who indulge in random selfies, despite the relative youth of the temple, built at the end of the 19th century, the El Ghriba synagogue is the oldest in Africa.

 It is based on a deep historical root and on an unquestionable religious value both for the approximately XNUMX Jews of Djerba, and for Judaism in general.